-If the query is a SELECT statement, the values of the SELECT's result columns are placed into Tcl variables named after the columns.
+If the query is a SELECT statement, the values of the statement's result columns are placed into Tcl variables named after the columns.
 If the -array option is given, the column values are instead stored into the named associative array, with the SELECT column names used as array indexes.

 If the query is a SELECT statement and no loop-body script is given, then only the first row of results are stored into Tcl variables; remaining rows, if any, are ignored.
 No store occurs if the SELECT returns no rows (this case can be detected by checking the result of spi_exec).
-For example, spi_exec "SELECT count() AS cnt FROM pg_proc"

-will set the Tcl variable \$cnt to the number of rows in the pg_proc system catalog.
+For example, will set the Tcl variable \$cnt to the number of rows in the pg_proc system catalog.